XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 Why?
 Why is sigmoid function important?
 Why does it help here? how does it do classification?

-it's not important for now, if you still want some rigorous work on it checkout [KoHam](/KoHam).
+it's not important for now, if we still want some rigorous work on it checkout [KoHam](/KoHam).

 sigmoid function looks like this;